dburian/transformer_document_embedding/notes/datasets.md

         - ad-hoc search -- ranking query to papers similarity
         - classification -- linear SVM on top of embedding
         - regression -- prediction of continuous quantity from embedding
+    - certainly possible to do but
+        - needs a HF checkpoint (which in my case is not huge a problem)
+        - probably uses only the abstracts -- the proximity tasks with validation splits use only abstracts (so e.g. 130 words mean)

 ### Similarity